nikhilkoshta/TipCalculator/README.md

 # Instructions-
 1. Always work with a new branch other than master branch.
-2. Spam pull requests results in permanent user block from Hacktoberfest 2k22.
+2. Spam pull requests results in permanent user block from **Hacktoberfest 2k22**.
 3. Make sure to edit Contributing.md for successful participation.

 # Tasks-